 Frequently Asked Questions

-What makes One on One different from other networking studios?
+What makes One on One / Next Level different from other networking studios?

 We require an audition in order to become a member.
-Since all of our talent is pre-screened, industry guests hold One on One actors to a higher standard than actors at other networking studios.
+Industry guests hold One on One actors to a higher standard than actors at other networking studios because all of our members have gone through an audition.
 Agents, managers and casting directors come to One on One expecting to meet actors with talent, professionalism, and dedication who take their careers seriously.

 How do I become a member?

-When do you post new classes and sessions online?
+When do you post new classes and private appointment online?

 There is no specific time of day or week that we post new events on our website.
 We post classes and sessions whenever we confirm them with our industry guests.
-If you are waiting for a particular event to be posted, the best thing to do is check the website daily.
+The best thing to do is check the website daily if you are awaiting a specific program.

-What should I expect when I sign up for a private session?
+What should I expect when I sign up for a private appointment?

-Private sessions are one on one meetings with an industry guest where you present sides, commercial copy, or a monologue.
-Sometimes the Industry Guest will give you feedback or an adjustment and may conduct a brief interview.
-If sides are required, you can provide your own as long as they are 2 pages or less in length, monologues should be one minute to 90 seconds in length.
-If you need help finding a side, you can access our stock sides/commercial copy here.
-If you are presenting a side for a private session, make sure to print out two copies, one for you and one for the reader.
-The front desk will not be able to print your sides once you’ve arrived.
-When arriving for your session, check-in with a One on One staff member at the front desk.
+Private appointments are one on one meetings with an industry guest where you present sides, commercial copy, or a monologue.
+If the guest wants to see sides, you can provide your own as long as less than two pages long, and monologues should be 1 minute to 90 seconds in length.
+If you need help finding material, you can access our stock sides/commercial copy here.
+Please bring an extra copy of any sides for our reader.
+When arriving for your session, check-in with our team member at the podium.
 It is important that you arrive at least 20 minutes early for your scheduled appointment time, and be prepared to stay up to an hour after.
 Sessions often run ahead of or behind schedule, so please don’t sign up for a 7:15 appointment if you have to be somewhere at 8:00.

 I’m signed up for a session tonight and the industry guest has requested sides.
 Can I do a monologue instead?